MAKENTNU/web/CONTRIBUTING.md

 # Code review guideline: Code smells
-These code smells are meant as guidelines, and only provide hints that might enhance developers' ability to notice whether some code should be changed or not;
+This list is meant as a guideline, and only provides hints that might enhance developers' ability to notice whether some code should be changed or not;
 there do exist scenarios where *not* getting rid of a code smell would be the most appropriate.

 ## Table of contents